LuxembourgTechSchool/luxembourgtechschool.github.io/collections/_projects/creative-coding-for-all.md

 layout: project
 title: "Creative Coding for ALL"
 date: 2021-05-10 08:00:00 +0200
-short_description: Make tech education available for all young people in Luxembourg
+short_description: Make tech education available for all young people in Luxembourg.
-subtitle: Make tech education available for all young people in Luxembourg
+subtitle: Make tech education available for all young people in Luxembourg.
 thumbnail: /images/projects/cc4all.jpg
 ---